 Progression opportunities and career destinations

-Students who opt for the three-year course will spend 12 weeks between Levels 5 and 6 on work placement in a food business.
+Students who opt for the three-year course will spend 12 weeks between Levels 5 and 6 on a work-based learning placement in a food business.

 The work placement encourages students to develop practical and managerial skills, and gives them the opportunity to demonstrate transferable skills in ICT, problem solving and communication.
 Students can complete their work placement either locally or abroad.